Fleas and Ticks, The Wholistic Truth

 The food you feed your pets should provide all of the nutritional components which are necessary for all organs and systems of a healthy body to perform in harmonious unison.
 A properly functioning body does an amazing job at preventing disease and healing itself, however it requires the energies and nutrients of a species appropriate diet.
 In terms of finding the proper diet for our companions, this means learning to look beyond our own needs, opinions, and agendas to address the natural needs of the animals that we are responsible for by feeding and raising them according their species and nature.
 Dogs, are carnivores and need to be fed accordingly for optimal health.

-One of the first things I recommend is researching and switching your dog (or cat) to a raw meat, organ and bone diet that their bodies are designed to eat and thrive on. (if you feeding raw meat and bones is a new concept for you, please request a consultation as there is a lot of conflicting and confusing information out there.)
+One of the first things I recommend is researching for yourself and then switching your dog (or cat) to a raw meat, organ and bone diet that their bodies are designed to digest and thrive on. (if you feeding raw meat and bones is a new concept for you and you would like guidance you may be interested in Dr. Jeannie's DIY Total Wellness For Pets program or a one on one consultation as there is a lot of conflicting and confusing information out there for the newbie feeding a raw diet to their pets.

 Probiotics and digestive enzymes are highly recommended to aid the animal's immune system come into balance.
 By assisting the transport of nutrients through the body and aiding in the breakdown and removal of waste products, probiotics and digestive-enzymes help alleviate allergy symptoms brought on by lack of proper nutrition and toxic overload.